 - 1. Successful completion of all program requirements. - 2.
 Satisfactory performance on: - a.
 South Carolina performance assessment instrument for teacher candidates; - b.
 Praxis II specialty subject test or the State-Sponsored Testing Program for the proposed area(s) of certification; and - c.
-PLT. - 3.
+Principles of Learning and Teaching (PLT). - 3.
 Minimum GPA of 2.65. - 4.
-The student must present his or her portfolio for review by Department of Teacher Education faculty.
-The portfolio must provide evidence of competency in addressing all learner outcomes of the Professional Educator.
+Meet Teacher Education assessment requirements demonstrating an "At Standard" or above level of competence in all learner outcomes of the Professional Educator.